Skip to content

 • Discussions around equipment and peripherals such as headsets, keyboards and styluses.

 Following the session, a write up of the discussion will be completed and sent out.
+We welcome feedback to improve how we communicate and support settings.

 To book on to an ICT consultation, follow the link at the bottom of the page for Requesting Access to SEND support and chose ICT SEND as the primary area of need requiring support.